grimme-lab/xtb_docs/source/gbsa.rst

 General command-line control
 ============================

-The generalized born (GB) model with solvent accessable surface area (SASA) termed GBSA is envoked with the flag ``--gbsa [Solvent]`` or alternative ``-g [Solvent]``.
-As an example the single point calculation employing the GBSA model for solvation in water would be started by
+The analytical linearized Poisson-Boltzmann (ALPB) model is envoked with the flag ``--alpb [Solvent]``.
+As an example the single point calculation employing the ALPB model for solvation in water would be started by

 .. code:: bash

-  > xtb coord --gbsa water
+  > xtb coord --alpb water

 As an example the energy printout of a singlepoint calculation of a H₂O molecule in implicit water is given.

 .. code:: bash